Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Indiana has combined with its opponents to score more than 43.5 points in five of 10 games this season.

-- The combined points per game average of the two teams, 44.1, is 0.6 points more than Saturday's over/under.

-- The 51.2 points per game these two squads have allowed their opponents to score this season are 7.7 more than the 43.5 total in this contest.
+- The two teams combine to average 44.1 points per game, 0.6 more than the over/under in this contest.

+- This contest's over/under is 7.7 points fewer than the 51.2 these two squads combine to give up per game in 2021.

 - The Golden Gophers and their opponents have scored an average of 49.3 points per game in 2021, 5.8 more than Saturday's total.